ThoaShook/Fraud_Detection/README.md

 VIII.
 Key-takeaways

     * I was working with a heavy imbalance data.
 Out of 8k transactions within 48 hours only 17 are frauds.
-My first model had a very high accuracy of 98%, but low precision 41%, recall 29%, and f1-score 34% which was unacceptable.
-I have learned that to build reliable models with heavily imbalanced data, I need to treat the unbalanced data first.
+    * My first model had a very high accuracy of 98%, but low precision 41%, recall 29%, and f1-score 34% which was unacceptable.
+    * I have learned that to build reliable models with heavily imbalanced data, I need to treat the unbalanced data first.
 After ‘up sampling’ the fraudulent data, my model produced high yield in accuracy, precision, and recall.
-My final model yielded an accuracy of 90%, precision 92%, recall 88.6% and f1-score 90.38%.
+    * My final model yielded an accuracy of 90%, precision 92%, recall 88.6% and f1-score 90.38%.

 IX.
 Challenging

      * The most challenging while working on this project was to figure out which technique I would use to treat imbalanced classes in machine learning.
-If handled improperly, my model was useless because it couldn’t detect fraudulent transactions even though yielding high accuracy.
-There were several techniques out there, and I had to test each of them, and came up with the ‘Up Sampling’ method that yielded acceptable results.
+     * If handled improperly, my model was useless because it couldn’t detect fraudulent transactions even though yielding high accuracy.
+     * There were several techniques out there and I had to test each of them, and came up with the ‘Up Sampling’ method that yielded acceptable results.

 X. How would I improve or extend my models if I have more time in the future?

     * My model was very good in capturing fraudulent transactions with highly reliable accuracy.
-It was able to analyze the past transaction details of the customers such as time, amount, and behaviour patterns.
-However, when the dataset is not big enough, the model can overlook a seemingly obvious connection such as a shared card between two accounts.
-To encounter this, and if I have time, I would enhance my model with Graph networks.
-Graph DB will allow me to block suspects and their accounts before they have taken any fraudulent action.
+    * It was able to analyze the past transaction details of the customers such as time, amount, and behaviour patterns.
+    * However, when the dataset is not big enough, the model can overlook a seemingly obvious connection such as a shared card between two accounts.
+    * To encounter this, and if I have time, I would enhance my model with Graph networks.
+    * Graph DB will allow me to block suspects and their accounts before they have taken any fraudulent action.